chef/chef-web-docs/chef_master/source/custom_resources.rst

 As of Chef client version 12.5, this recommended approach for all custom resources.
 If you are using an older version of the chef-client, please use the version picker (in the top left of the navigation) to select your version, and then choose the same topic from the navigation tree ("Extend Chef > Custom Resources").
 See also https://github.com/chef-cookbooks/compat_resource for using custom resources with chef-client 12.1 - 12.4.

-As of Chef client 12.14, individual properties can be marked as `sensitive: true`, which suppresses the value of that property when exporting the resource's state.
+As of Chef client 12.5 "resource attributes" are now known as "resource properties".

-As of 12.14, individual properties can be marked as `sensitive: true`, which suppresses the value of that property when exporting the resource's state.
+As of Chef client 12.14, individual resource properties can be marked as `sensitive: true`, which suppresses the value of that property when exporting the resource's state.

 .. tag custom_resources_summary